Zois' bellflower

 Blue-violet endemic of the Slovenian mountains

-In July and August, you will find the light blue-violet bellflower in the Julian and Kamnik-Savinja Alps, in the Karavanke mountains, and a smaller site in the Trnovo Forest Plateau.
+In July and August, you will find the light blue-violet bellflower in the Julian and Kamnik-Savinja Alps, in the Karawanks, and a smaller site in the Trnovo Forest Plateau.
 It grows only in our region and is named after the botanist Karl Zois.

 Zois's bellflower is a Slovenian endemic.
 The mouth of its blue-violet flowers is so narrow that insects cannot pass through it.
 To pollinate the flower, they have to make a hole in it.